-If you set up an individual retirement account, you can roll your 403(b) plan money into it after you leave your job, even if your new employer has a retirement plan.
-As with a transfer to a new employer-based plan, a rollover to an IRA is tax-free.
+The IRS allows rollovers from 403(b) plans to 401(k)plans if that's what your new employer offers.
+Also, you can set up an individual retirement account (IRA), and roll your 403(b) plan into it after you leave your job, even if your new employer has a retirement plan.
+As with a transfer to a new employer-based 401(k) or 403(b)plan, a rollover to an IRA is tax-free.
 One of the benefits of moving your money to an IRA is that your investment options will be nearly limitless compared with the choices offered by most corporate retirement plans.
 However, you will miss out on any matching contributions your employer makes to a workplace plan.
+Check to see if your new employer contributes to the relevant 401(k) or 403(b) before determining what you'll do.

 Leaving It Alone